espruino/EspruinoDocs/info/Performance.md

 As Espruino becomes more mature the Linked Lists may be replaced with a Tree structure, but for now it is very useful to be aware of this limitation.

-To work around this, try and use `Array.map`, `Array.forEach`, and `Array.reduce` wherever possible, as these can iterate over the linked list.
+To work around this, try and use `Array.map`, `Array.forEach`, and `Array.reduce` wherever possible, as these can iterate over the linked list very efficiently.

-To AND together all values in an array:
+For example to AND together all values in an array:

 ```
 var anded = myArray.reduce(function(last, value) { return last & value; }, 0xFFFFFFFF /*initial value*/);
 ```

-To send the contents of an array:
+Or to send the contents of an array to digital outputs:

 ```
 myArray.forEach(function(value) {